nboley/fragments_h5/README.md

 In [2]: fh5 = FragmentsH5("./small.chr6.fragments.h5")
 ```

 FragmentsH5 implements a fetch method which returns an iterator over Fragment objects.
 This is a very slow interface, but can be useful for testing and inspection.
-Here's an example of grabbing a single
+Here's an example of grabbing a single fragment:
 ```
 In [3]: next(fh5.fetch())
 Out[3]: Fragment(chrom='chr6',start=634343,stop=634501,mapq1=60,mapq2=60,strand='+')